Reyniergc/memory_card/README.md

 Main goal of the project memory card.

-The main goal of this project is create a friendly game where the players should discover all couple of cards with the same image in this case the game finish and the player wins.
+The main goal of this project is to create a friendly game where the players have to discover two matching cards with the same image.
+Once all the cards are matched the game ends.

 **Dependencies external Frameworks:**